 offered us what was fundamentally the same fare: the immortal menagerie of rural oddballs inhabiting the same 'colorful bazaars' of the strongly mythologised Polish provinces.

-Popular opinion has it that my films are similar to each other, the director said in an interview for Rzeczpospolita daily in which he responded to criticism.
+Popular opinion has it that my films are similar to each other.
 They seem similar because my handwriting remains the same: I set up similar camera angles, I stage shots so that multiple situations happen in the frame, the same actors reappear in generally rural settings.
 I write my own screenplays, so the dialogues also probably have the same melody.
 Could I have dreamed merely five years ago that someone would be able to recognise the film they are watching as one of my own after a few initial sequences?

 Jan Jakub Kolski's films, which are similar to each other in terms of storyline and aesthetic, are exceptional in contemporary Polish cinema.
 Specifically, they are exceptional examples of works in which there is an evident presence of a real author, a creator of a filmic universe and a distinct style, an artist who incorporates elements of his own biography and family history in his works, which manifest a private topography, an original imagination and autonomous moral judgments, wrote Grażyna Stachówna.